How to give a house cleaning estimate: House cleaning estimate form

 - Phone number and email address.

 - Any other relevant information.

 If you have a business logo, add it to all of your estimates.

 If you don’t have a business logo, you should consider creating one.
-Logos give you a brand identity that gets your business more recognition in the market.
+As indicated by our tests, logos give you a brand identity that gets your business more recognition in the market.
 A logo draws potential customers in and helps differentiate you from your competition.

 Description of service

 Make sure that you add the estimate number and describe the services you are providing to your customer in your house cleaning estimate form.